-When you’re designing employee engagement surveys, it's always important to know that free text questions will give you the richest insights.
+When you’re designing employee engagement surveys, it's always important to remember that free text questions will give you the richest insights.
 Numbers and scores do give you a sense of how things are going, but you should at least be combining them with free text.
 You’ll get genuine responses, plus your teams are able to express exactly how they feel.

 You also need to be careful not to make your surveys too long - shorter surveys make it easier to improve employee engagement.
 If you want some tips on how to measure employee engagement then this top 5 list is for you.
 Also, if you want to avoid the pitfalls of pulse surveys then read this.

 With text answers in general, lots of people don’t use this data to its fullest.
 This is a shame because we know it’s the most valuable part of any employee engagement survey.

 Let’s cover the basics.
 When we’re talking about scores or multiple choice answers, that’s quantitative research.
 It’s great for general benchmarking and for getting summaries of what’s going well, or what needs improving.

 With open-ended questions and free text answers, we’re getting into qualitative research.
 This is where you start to receive more valuable, contextual insight.
 You really start to understand employee experience and employee satisfaction in great detail.